BigIskander/Handwriting-keyboard-for-Linux./README.md

 Currently supports only Chinese language.

-You can find compiled .deb and .AppImage packages in releases page.
+You can find compiled .deb, .rpm and .AppImage packages in releases page.

 In order to use the programm xdotool package should be installed: <code>sudo apt install xdotool</code>